Revisions to the 2020 Waypoint list can be viewed HERE

 Version 3.5 or later is recommended.

-For Downloading to IGC Flight Recorders, the Turning
+For Downloading to IGC Flight Recorders, the

-take you to files by geographical area.
+links will take you to files by geographical

 Note: Some Recorder File formats limit the number of Waypoints that can be stored in a file.
 For this reason, not all file formats are available via the 'All England, Wales and Scotland' link.
 If you see the symbol try one of the following Regional Links instead, or use TPselect.